NotHansCYDIa/in1t/README.md

 # <p align="center">in1t</p>
 **in1t** is a simple package manager made in shell.
-It is for jailbroken iOS devices, macOS, Linux and Windows.
+It is for jailbroken iOS devices, macOS and Linux.
 It doesn't use any commands that needs to be installed on the system like python, brew, etc.
+> Warning

 ## Installation
 Open Terminal or Command Prompt then Clone this repo and go to the directory.